Performance: Acting - BFA

-Speech A – Poetic Monologue (approximately 2 minutes)
+Speech A – Poetic monologue (two minutes maximum)

 The audition piece should be in poetic form using heightened language.
 This is a piece in which words are chosen for their sound and suggestive power as opposed to a naturalistic speech.
 While it need not be originally written in English, we ask that you perform an English translation for your poetic monologue.
 There is no boundary in time period, culture, or form (as long as it’s poetic) in which you choose this speech from.
 For example, Shakespeare, Tang Zianzu, Kate Tempest, Aleshea Harris, The Mahabharata, Suzan-Lori Parks, and Joseph A. Dandurand are all appropriate choices.

-Speech B – Contemporary Monologue (approximately 2 minutes)
+Speech B – Contemporary monologue (two minutes maximum)

 The contemporary piece should provide a clear contrast to your poetic piece.
 It ideally uses naturalistic speech and was written after 1960.

 A one minute video about something (other than acting) that you are especially passionate about.
 Consider why it is important to you and how it brings you joy.
 Record a snippet of a song you love, a rant about something you're passionate about, share a painting you made, a tour of your kitchen - anything that will better help us know YOU!